lunadoan/Analytics-projects/README.md

 # Hello, Welcome to my Analytics Portfolio! <br>
 Few things get to see the many sides of me like analysis projects do.
 There's the goofy, easy-going me, the critical and tough perfectionist, the indecisive thinker, and the determined problem-solver.
-Each brings out a different version of myself. <br>
+Each brings out different versions of myself. <br>

 What I love about analytics is the challenge of shifting between the big picture and the tiniest details - figuring out if a problem is worth solving, and then diving in to solve it.
 Whether it's the joy of automation or the grind of manual work to get sh*t done, I enjoy every single moment.